gianlazz/Cogneat/README.md

 Crisp, clean data driven approach to physical and mental well being, while supplying evidence based suggestions to optimize the users time spent in an ideal baseline state.

+We believe if you have enough information about the reality of a situation, then problem solving becomes clear and straight forward.

 ### We are:
 - Data Driven
 - Evidence Based